 Once you realize that addiction to prescription medication can and does happen, you may recognize signs of abuse and dependency.
 If you or someone close to you abuse opiates, without timely opiate addiction treatment, the consequences can be serious.
 Drug and alcohol addiction affects people of all ages and socioeconomic levels, and opiate addiction is no exception.
-Learn to recognize the danger signs of drug abuse so that you or a loved one can get the transformative care you need.
+Learn to recognize the warning signs of drug abuse so that you or a loved one can get the transformative opiate addiction treatment needed.

 About Opiates and Their Dangers